opoo/opoopress.com/en/source/docs/usage.md

 group: "GETTING STARTED"
 ---

-## 1. For OpooPress Maven Plugin Release
+## 1. Commands for Java Developer

-Command format is`mvn op:command -Dparam1=val1 -Dparam2=var2 ...`.
+Command format is `mvn op:command -Dparam1=val1 -Dparam2=var2 ...`.

 You can execute more than one goals in one command, like `mvn op:command1 op:command2 ... -Dparam1=val1 -Dparam2=var2 ...`.